-Expected delivery rates of housing development (Table 8) will vary considerably from one year to the next with significant periods of under delivery in some years and over delivery in others depending on a wide range of factors including site availability and economic conditions.
+In practice, delivery rates of housing development will vary considerably from one year to the next, with significant periods of under-delivery in some years and over-delivery in others, depending on a wide range of factors including site availability, economic conditions, and the capacity of the local building industry.
 For this reason annualised targets represent a blunt instrument against which to assess delivery.
+Individual authorities will continue to consider carefully how new housing needs evidence might be taken into account appropriately in plan-making and the determination of planning applications.